euchungmsft/resilient-design/resilient-config-spring-boot.md

 > Note: Jedis is another option to implement connection pool but Lettuce supports synchronous, asynchronous, and even reactive interfaces.
 Lettuce is in multi-threaded, event-based model that uses pipelining as a matter of course.
 Even when you use it synchronously, it’s asynchronous underneath

-Consider these to add to your application.yaml
+Consider these to add to your application.yaml (.properties)

 ```javascript
 spring.redis.timeout